awestover/enchantedForest/story/story3_kevin.md

 -------------------------------

 *fights the terioth guardian*
+with the gauntlet, he almost kills the terioth, a fire demon sent by Malimost kills the smaller terioth

-*Bucky dies, from the terioth + traps Malimost set*
+*Bucky dies, from the terioth + traps Malimost set* fire demon can do illusion magic (dark levancy)

+Last time we were stupid.
+You're better off without us.
+We'll just sit back for this one.
+*takes on terioth alone*
+shit this time it's differnt
+Bucky gets his ass handed to him oh shit this time is different.

+uses dark levancy instinctually, from observing kienan slams the ground with dark levancy, nothing ever grows again

+terioth is a brontosaurus that creates earthquakes by stomping, and shoots vines out of their mouths.

+They're going to realize that he's using dark levancy

 Bucky wouldn't have wanted you to do this.
 Bucky is *dead*.
 He is *dead*, and it is *my* gods-damned fault, because my levancy wasn't enough to save him.